makovalab-psu/RecoverY/README.md

 The latest DSK binary (v2.2.0 for Linux) is provided in the dependency folder.
 See https://gatb.inria.fr/software/dsk/ for alternate versions.
+You do not need to install DSK separately.

 Numpy and Biopython can be installed as follows :

     pip install numpy